-The amount due from subsidiary is unsecured, interest fee, repayable on demand and are to be settled in cash.
+The amounts due from subsidiary and a related parties are unsecured, interest fee, repayable on demand and are to be settled in cash.

-Other receivables are normally unsecured, interest free and repayable on demand.
+Other receivables from external parties are normally unsecured, interest free and repayable on demand.

 Rental deposits are placed with land lords as security deposits for office premises and they are recognised at fair value on initial recognition.
 Deposits are considered to be lower credit risk and subject to immaterial credit risk.
 Credit risk for these assets has not increase significantly since their initial recognition.